Miniature Marzipan fruits are a traditional Christmas treat and they’re actually pretty simple to make yourself.

 Check more recipes out here.

-- First, make the marzipan.
-This recipe gives you three different flavours of marzipan to shape into three different fruits, but they’ll look identical to start with – so you may want to mark the bowls in order to keep track!
+1. First, make the marzipan.
+This recipe gives you three different flavours of marzipan to shape into three different fruits.
+They’ll look identical to start with, so you may want to mark the bowls in order to keep track!

-- Beat the egg white until frothy, and then add a small amount to each bowl, stirring until the ingredients come together in a thick, soft mixture – you may not need all of the egg white.
+3. Then, beat the egg white until frothy and then add a small amount to each bowl.
+Stir until the ingredients come together in a thick, soft mixture.
+You may not need all of the egg white.

 4. Knead each quantity of marzipan briefly until smooth and supple.

 5. Use your fingers to shape into fruits as appropriate and then ‘paint’ each one with food colouring.

 6. A few tips on decoration – for the strawberries, colour them red, allow them to dry a little, and then roll in granulated sugar before adding the leaves and painting those.

 7. You may like to sprinkle the oranges with a little sugar too, to give them the right look and texture.

 8. To put the finishing touches on the bananas, make a little brown food colouring by mixing all the colours together, and use to create lines or spots.
 Store all the fruits in the fridge for up to two weeks or freeze for up to three months.